isomerpages/spf-spom/index.md

       background: /images/banner-img.png
   - infobar:
       title: Welcome to the Senior Police Officers' Mess
+      description: Constructed in 1931 within the enclave of spacious black-and-white bungalows, SPOM was built by the British Government's Public Works Department.
   - infobar:
       title: Infobar
       subtitle: Add informational text